Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 All onscreen assets will be an `SKNode` or a subclass of it.

 Example subclasses of `SKNode`:
-- `SKShapeNode`  renders a shape defined by a Core Graphics path
+- `SKScene` &mdash; an object that organizes all of the active SpriteKit content.
-- `SKVideo` displays video content
+- `SKShapeNode` &mdash; renders a shape defined by a Core Graphics path
-- `SKLabel` displays a text label
+- `SKVideo` &mdash; displays video content
-- `SKScene` An object that organizes all of the active SpriteKit content.
+- `SKLabel` &mdash; displays a text label

 **Node Properties** </br>
-SpriteKit offers many different node types, but they all share a common set of key properties since they all inherit from `SKNode`.
+SpriteKit offers many different node types, but they all share a common set of key properties inherited from `SKNode`.

-A few of the most important properties of `SKNode` and its subclasses that you can alter:
+A few of the most important properties of `SKNode` and its subclasses that you can manipulate:
 - `position` (CGPoint)
 - `xScale` (CGFloat): representing the horizontal scale of a node
 - `yScale` (CGFloat): similar to xScale but it acts in the vertical direction instead